– – – – X

 Maintenance will be the responsibility of the Wall Donor.
 In the instance the mural needs to be repaired, the Wall Donor may contact Humanity In Community to facilitate the necessary repairs with the original artist, when possible.
 Wall Donors are responsible for any additional payment to the Artist.

 The Wall Donor agrees to keep the original mural for at least five years.
 The Artist and Wall Donor agree to not alter the original design unless mural is deemed irreparable.
-If the mural is deemed irreparable, Hub City Walls will repaint the wall with solid exterior paint that the Wall Donor provides, or Hub City Walls will provide a colour of their choosing.

 10) Who owns the right to the design and final mural?